Immunization

 How does Pertussis spread?

-- Pertussis is spread from person-to-person.
+- Pertussis is spread from person to person.

 --Coughing and sneezing.